awsdocs/aws-xray-developer-guide/doc-source/xray-services-sqs.md

 AWS X\-Ray integrates with Amazon Simple Queue Service \(Amazon SQS\) to trace messages that are passed through an Amazon SQS queue\.
 If a service traces requests by using the X\-Ray SDK, Amazon SQS can send the tracing header and continue to propagate the original trace from the sender to the consumer with a consistent trace ID\.
 Trace continuity enables users to track, analyze, and debug throughout downstream services\.

+AWS X\-Ray supports tracing event\-driven applications using Amazon SQS and AWS Lambda\.
+Use the CloudWatch console to see a connected view of each request as it's queued with Amazon SQS and processed by a downstream Lambda function\.
+Traces from upstream message producers are automatically linked to traces from downstream Lambda consumer nodes, creating an end\-to\-end view of the application\.
+For more information, see [tracing event\-driven applications](xray-tracelinking.md)\.

-![\[Service map from Lambda through the Amazon SQS queue.\]](http://docs.aws.amazon.com/xray/latest/devguide/images/sqs-manual-servicemap.png)
+![\[Service map from Lambda through the Amazon SQS queue.\]](http://docs.aws.amazon.com/xray/latest/devguide/images/console-batch-servicemap-linkededge.png)

 Amazon SQS supports the following tracing header instrumentation:
 + **Default HTTP Header** – The X\-Ray SDK automatically populates the trace header as an HTTP header when you call Amazon SQS through the AWS SDK\.
 The default trace header is carried by `X-Amzn-Trace-Id` and corresponds to all messages included in a [https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_SendMessage.html](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_SendMessage.html) or [https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_SendMessageBatch.html](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_SendMessageBatch.html) request\.
 To learn more about the default HTTP header, see [Tracing header](xray-concepts.md#xray-concepts-tracingheader)\.